sin5678/inav_cn_wiki/GPS-Failsafe-and-Glitch-Protection.md

 1. If GPS module is combined with a compass sensor, place it as far as possible from the motors, ESCs and power wires (at lest 10 cm)
 1. 1.2-1.3 GHz FPV video transmitters are know to be interfering with GPS reception.
 If you use such transmitter place it as far as possible from GPS module and expect some degradation in GPS quality
 1. Select a GPS module with biggest GPS antenna.
 Bigger GPS antenna - better reception.
 1. Use a two-system receiver is possible.
 For example uBlox NEO-M8N is GPS/GLONASS capable receiver.
-More systems means better noise resistence, more satellites, better accuracy.
+More systems means better noise resistance, more satellites, better accuracy.